erogenousbeef-zz/BigReactors/Roadmap.md

 ------------------------------
 ### Internals
 - Coolant fluid pairs can be registered in a registry, allowing different types of fluids to be used as coolants
+- Rebalance reactor interior list so it's not just a race to enderium
+  - Make blocks mostly good at either generating energy OR moderating radiation, not both
+  - Moderators improve as they become more transparent to slow radiation
+  - Generators improve as they become less transparent to slow radiation

 ### Multiblock Turbine
 - Optional explosion during severe overspeed conditions
 - Redstone port.
 - Different types of rotors and blades, made of different metals
+- Additional very-high-end coil parts that extract Gratuitous Amounts of Energy

 ### Heat Exchanger
 - Big multiblock machine which converts exotic coolants into steam